 Inaugural Class 2021-2023

-A fellowship for Mozambican women with Bachelor's degrees in Engineering (preferred) or similar disciplines
+A fellowship for Mozambican women with Bachelor's degrees in Engineering, meet our Doyennes

 The Doyenne Reliability Engineering Program (DREP) is a post-graduate education & development program in Reliability Engineering, a subset of Mechanical Engineering, with a focus on technology and automation.
 These disciplines are currently in high demand in energy and other industries.

-The educational program will be administered by the University of Maryland (UMD), a prestigious American university with one of the few and top Reliability Engineering programs in the world.
+The educational program is been administered by the University of Maryland (UMD), a prestigious American university with one of the few and top Reliability Engineering programs in the world.

 Online Course Plan to Strengthen Prerequisite Skills